adefemi171/lazer-maze/README.md

 # lazer-maze
 Lazer Maze Challenge

+1. Use CLI to request the matrix size.

-## How to setup project and run locally
+## How to setup project and run locall

 ### Clone the repository